AlbertaSat/ex3_zybo_obc_config/README.md

 # Zybo Test OBC

-This repository contains a Vivado project to setup a Zybo Z7-20 to reflect the interfaces on the Xiphos Q7 OBC so a test hardware environment is available.
+This repository contains Vivado and Petaliux projects to setup a Zybo Z7-20 to reflect the interfaces on the Xiphos Q7 OBC so a test hardware environment is available.

+## Requirements

+- Xilinx Vivado 2022.2
+- Petalinux 2022.2

 ## Interfaces